 We are hiring!

-We are recruiting eleven PhD students.
+We are recruiting seven PhD students.

-The legally binding version of this job ad can be found here.
+The legally binding version of this job ad can be found HERE.

-Start date: 01 October 2024
+Start date: 01 October 2026

 The doctoral positions offer the unique opportunity of participating in a stimulating scientific context.
 We offer a comprehensive, high-quality qualification and supervision program for the PhD students in the RTG including scientific and methodological training conducive to academic but also nonacademic careers and possibilities for international research stays.
 There will be joint activities for the PhD students and events for all RTG members to foster collaboration and communication.
 In addition to the RTG environment, each PhD student will be integrated into the group of their primary supervisor.